Delayed-maturation theory of obsessive–compulsive disorder: Origins of obsessive-compulsive disorder and neuroimaging

 Research for psychiatric neuroimaging began in 1994 at Massachusetts General Hospital, in Boston, by Dr. Scott Rauch.
 The group was developed into an entire program in 2003.
 They discovered close collaborations between several other different disorders and the brain stem.
 Since the research first began, there has been a significant amount of development in regards to OCD.
 Studies done, via neuroimaging, show that the pathophysiology of obsessive-compulsive disorder involve abnormal functioning along specific frontal-sub-cortical brain circuits.

 The use of fMRI imaging to predict and follow individual's responses is a new approach.
 The goal is to be able to increase the understanding of the neurology of OCD.
 This specific study focuses on OCD patients with different refractory time.
 The timeline for the type of scan is a total of about three and a half months.
 These individuals undergo fMRI scanning one day prior to starting treatment, plus an additional four days following the treatment.

 The results of this test show the baseline brain pattern compared to the first scan they took.
 The first scan provides data about the activation in the frontal-striatal neural circuit, which is the area involving OCD.
 The difference in the brain patterns depict information regarding biological mechanisms, which underlie heterogeneity in OCD.

 Over time, this fMRI testing is indicated to lead to a more accurate diagnosis of the illness as well as a better understanding of the symptoms.
 With the knowledge of the red-flag indicators for OCD, children with the disease may be able to detect it more efficiently early on in life.
 The fMRI, neuroimaging technique, is the most preferable way to scan today due to accuracy.
 A fMRI does not expose an individual to radiation and is a safe option in most cases.
 The combination of innovative psychopharmacology with neuroimaging technology has the potential to result in a dominant and comprehensive approach for individuals with OCD.

 Supporting experiments

-Van de Heuval et al, 2009
+Van de Heuvel et al, 2009

 The primary suggestion for the delayed-maturation theory of OCD was conducted in the Netherlands and inspired by the research of Van de Heuvel.
 In this study, researchers used 55 non-medicated patients with OCD and 50 age matched controls to study the relationship between symptom dimensions and specific neuroanatomical structures.
 It was concluded that the "specific neuroanatomical structures are associated with specific symptom dimensions".
 The symptoms of obsessive-compulsive behavior are associated with specific regions within the brain, and patients with similar symptoms are likely to have similar regions of the brain that are comprised due to OCD.